ch-stark/gatekeepermutationplacement/example.md

     request_data = request.json
     results = []

     # Gatekeeper sends a list of 'keys'.
-    # Because we use 'ValueAtLocation' on 'status.scores', the key IS the list of scores.
+    # Because 'dataSource: ValueAtLocation' is set on 'status.scores',
-    # We iterate over every object being validated in this batch.
+    # the key IS the list of score objects.
     for scores_list in request_data.get("request", {}).get("keys", []):

         # Handle cases where the list is None (newly created object)